Tight closure of products and F-rational singularities: Ending remarks and questions

 \begin{example} Let $K=\FF_2(u,v)$ and $S=K[x,y,z]/(x^2+uy^2+vz^2)$, with the standard grading.
 Finally, let $R=S^{(2)}$, the second Veronese subring of $R$.
 By \cite{GSS}, $R$ is F-rational but not F-pure.
 It can be checked using Macaulay 2 that $\q_1=(x^2,y^2)R$ and $\q_2=(xy,z^2)R$ are parameter ideals in $R$, and that $yz^3 \in R \smallsetminus \q_1\q_2$.
 However,

 and it follows that $\q_1\q_2$ is not even Frobenius closed. \end{example}

 As already mentioned, Cutkosky proved that for an analytically normal surface having rational singularities is equivalent to the square of every integrally closed $\m$-primary ideal being integrally closed \cite[Theorem 1]{CutRat}.
 While Theorem \ref{BHMV} shows that products of integrally closed and tightly closed ideals have substantially different behavior in terms of characterizing rational and F-rational surface singularities, one might still hope that powers behave more similarly.
 We do not know at the moment whether this is true or not: \begin{question} Let $(R,\m)$ be a two-dimensional excellent F-injective analytically normal local ring.
-Is being F-rational equivalent to the condition $(I^2)^* = (I^*)^2$ for all $\m$-primary ideals $I \subseteq R$?
-Or perhaps to $(\q^2)^* = (\q^*)^2$ for all ideals $\q$ generated by a system of parameters? \end{question}
+Is being F-rational equivalent to the condition $(I^2)^* = (I^*)^2$ for all $\m$-primary ideals $I \subseteq R$? \end{question}